PuppetDigital/PuppetDigital/README.md

 -  Flutter packages and mobile utilities
 -  AI-assisted tools and experiments
--  AR concepts and integrations
--  Mobile game prototypes and systems
 -  Developer productivity tools

 All projects are developed independently and maintained with long-term usability and clarity in mind.